Ali Rahnavard

 Contact:

-Ali Rahnavard is an assistant professor of Biostatistics and Bioinformatics at George Washington University.
+Ali Rahnavard is an Associate Professor of Biostatistics and Bioinformatics at George Washington University.
 Dr. Rahnavard is interested in the intersection of the microbiome and metabolome for understanding their interactions in health and disease.
 Since the metabolome is the interface mediating this interaction, he primarily investigates metabolite and microbiome changes over the course of disease.
 His lab uses systems-biology-based approaches, applying computational methods to multi-omic data with the goal of generating hypotheses of the underlying processes involved in disease activity.
 These hypotheses with strong evidence in measured data are suitable for testing in a laboratory and translation into actionable diagnostics and therapeutics.

 The Rahnavard lab also develops novel computational methods to investigate how the microbes in the human gut and metabolites interact with each other and with the host during health and disease.
 As part of this work, Rahnavard lab developed a computational environment for omics data analysis and integration.
 This framework includes methods for discovering biological patterns in high-dimensional multi-omic datasets and also analyzing metabolite profiles using liquid chromatography tandem mass spectrometry (LC-MS).
 Using computational techniques, Rahnavard characterized microbial behavior at a deep resolution of strain and function (e.g., how microbial species at the strain level are associated with human body sites) by applying statistical methods to several large cohort-based microbiome studies, including the expanded NIH Human Microbiome Project (HMP1-II) study of the healthy human microbiome.